 Costa Brava Beaches

-The Costa Brava, literally the Rough Coast, is located in Northeast of Spain.
-The secluded coves and hidden beaches in the Costa Brava are a dreamy destination, and not only in summer.
-Some of the most popular beaches can become somewhat crowded in summer, but without too much effort you can find lots of small coves with transparent water, where you can enjoy solitude even in the high season.
+The Costa Brava, literally the Rough Coast, is located in the Northeast of Spain.
+The secluded coves and hidden beaches in the Costa Brava are dreamy destinations, and not only in summer.
+Some of the most popular beaches can become somewhat crowded in summer, but without too much effort, you can find lots of small coves with transparent water where you can enjoy solitude even in the high season.

-The main towns of the Costa Brava area are easily accessible by public transport from Barcelona, but in order to get to the more remote and pristine beaches, renting a car is highly recommended.
+How to get there: The main towns of the Costa Brava area are easily accessible by public transport from Barcelona, but in order to get to the more remote and pristine beaches, renting a car is highly recommended.

 Puigcerdà is a town up in the Spanish Pyrenees and is the regional capital of the Baix Cerdanya region.
 Founded in 1178, the town occupies a commanding position atop a hill, with stunning views of the surrounding valley and Pyrenees mountains.